umich-dbgroup/duoquest/README.md

 ### Warnings

-1. The Synthesizer runs on Python 2 (as it is mostly external code), while the main execution and verifier code runs on Python 3!
+1. The Enumerator runs on Python 2 (as it is mostly external code), while the main execution and verifier code runs on Python 3!
-2. The Synthesizer requires a GPU-enabled machine and PyTorch to run.
+2. The Enumerator requires a GPU-enabled machine and PyTorch to run.

 ### Procedure

-1. Run Synthesizer by going to `systems/syntaxSQL` and running `python --config_path=../../config.ini`.
+1. Run Enumerator by going to `systems/syntaxSQL` and running `python --config_path=../../config.ini`.
-2. After the Synthesizer is up and listening, run `python3 experiments.py` with the appropriate arguments **in a new terminal window**.
+2. After the Enumerator is up and listening, run `python3 experiments.py` with the appropriate arguments **in a new terminal window**.

 ## Running Live System